A Benchmark of Causal vs. Correlation AI for Predictive Maintenance: Conclusion

-Future research directions include: (1) validation across multiple manufacturing domains and equipment types; (2) investigation of causal discovery algorithms to automate DAG construction; (3) development of online learning approaches for continual model adaptation; (4) integration with IoT sensor networks and SCADA systems for real-time deployment; and (5) extension to multi-component systems with cascading failure modes.
+Future research directions include: (1) validation on operational data; (2) investigation of causal discovery algorithms to automate DAG construction; (3) development of online learning approaches for continual model adaptation; (4) integration with IoT sensor networks and SCADA systems for real-time deployment; and (5) extension to multi-component systems with cascading failure modes.